sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![18_edits](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/18_edits.png)
 For this, we automatically retrieve:

-- Surrounding code (prefix and suffix)
+- Surrounding code, both before and after the cursor
 - Diagnostic information like warnings and errors
 - User-defined contexts